elixir-sqlite/ecto_sqlite3/README.md

   second column somewhere storing the timezone name and shifting it when you get it from the database.
 This is more reliable than storing the offset as `+03:00` as it does not respect daylight savings time.
+* `on_conflict: :ignore` may return an invalid / non-sensical primary key if a conflict was indeed hit.
+This is due to limitations around not being able to detect a conflict happened and thus using the last row insert id which could be from any table.

 ## Installation